chassing/linux-sysadmin-interview-questions/README.md

 * What is a tunnel and how you can bypass a http proxy?
 * What is the difference between IDS and IPS?
 * What shortcuts do you use on a regular basis?
-* What is the linux standard base?
+* What is the Linux Standard Base?
 * What is an atomic operation?
-* Your fresh configured http server is not running after a restart, what can you do?
+* Your freshly configured http server is not running after a restart, what can you do?
-* What kind of keys are in ssh/authorized_keys and what it is used for?
+* What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
 * Did you ever create RPM's, DEB's or solaris pkg's?